Other Business Disputes

 Situations that require legal intervention can develop swiftly or escalate over time.
-If you suspect that a business partner is engaging in misconduct or if their actions are causing issues for the business, you should immediately begin documenting your concerns.
-You should hire an attorney to help you understand your options and determine your best course of action.
+If you suspect that a business partner is engaging in misconduct or if their actions are causing issues for the partnership, you should immediately begin documenting your concerns.
+You should also hire an attorney to help you understand your legal options and determine your best course of action.

 Dissolving a partnership can be a challenging process to go through, especially if the dissolution is unplanned.
 A partnership may be dissolved as a result of an agreement of all the partners, a partner’s misconduct, a judicial decision, or a dispute resolution.

-In some cases, dissolution can be avoided if the partners come to a new agreement on how to proceed with the partnership entity.
-More commonly, partnerships are broken up and wound down because of partnership disputes that cannot be resolved.
+In some cases, dissolution can be avoided if the partners come to a new agreement on how to proceed with the partnership.
+But more often than not, partnerships get broken up and wound down because of disputes between partners that cannot be resolved.

-After a partnership is dissolved, its financial liabilities must be paid, and the remaining assets need to be distributed to the partners in accordance with whatever governing agreement is in place.
-The attorneys at Warren Law Group can help walk you through this process.
+After a partnership is dissolved, its financial liabilities must be paid and the remaining assets distributed to the partners in accordance with whatever governing agreement is in place.
+Usually, that’s your partnership agreement and/or state law.

 Business and Partnership Fraud

-Fraud can cause serious issues that could even result in the dissolution of a business entity or a regulatory action.
-Cases of fraud sometimes involve intentional or negligent misrepresentations of facts by one partner to another who relies and acts upon that information – especially to their detriment.
+Fraud can cause serious issues resulting in the dissolution of a business or a regulatory action.
+Cases of fraud often involve intentional or negligent misrepresentations of facts by one partner to another who relies and acts upon that information – usually to their detriment.

 Breaches of Fiduciary Duty